barsoom/devbook/how_we_work/README.md

 But we don't always pair program, as the flow and speed of the lone developer is hard to beat.

 Sometimes we do "distributed pair programming" where two or more developers work on different parts of the same task, so they can consult each other without any major context switching.

+#### Respectful discussions.

+Let others finish.

+Be brief.

+Be specific.